satvikpanchal/Kafka-Wikimedia-Streaming/start_kafka/readMe.md

-The bash file "start_kafka.sh" helps start a new kafka session.
+The shell file "start_kafka.sh" helps start a new kafka session.